Daily readings

 Tuesday, February 17, 2026

 Seven Holy Founders of the Servite Order.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSeven Holy Founders of the Servite Order